 Child Welfare Services (CWS) is committed to excellence in the delivery of culturally competent, family-centered and child-focused protective services.
 CWS investigates reports of suspected child abuse and neglect and intervenes with families to prevent or remedy neglect, abuse, or exploitation of children while preserving, rehabilitating, or reuniting families.
 Another major responsibility of CWS is to assure adequate care of children who are in out-of-home care.
 Calaveras County CWS believes that families can grow and change.

 Children’s Services is charged with protecting the safety and well-being of all children in the community.
-Children’s Services investigates all reports of concern of child abuse or neglect.
+Children’s Services investigates all reports of a concern of child abuse or neglect.
 When a family becomes involved with Children’s Services, they may work with several social workers.
 Different services will be offered depending upon the needs of each family.

-We believe every child in Calaveras County is entitled to live in a safe, healthy and nurturing environment and as service providers we strive to:
+We believe every child in Calaveras County is entitled to live in a safe, healthy, and nurturing environment and as service providers we strive to:

 - Provide safety and stability for children at risk of abuse and neglect